MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app-enhanced.md

 - Get access to a premium workspace with Contributor or above permissions where your eventstream is located.

-## Add a Custom endpoint as a destination
+## Add a custom endpoint as a destination
 If you want to route event data to your app, you can add a custom endpoint as your eventstream destination.
 Follow these steps to add a custom endpoint destination:

 1. If you are in the **live view**, switch to the edit mode by selecting **Edit** on the ribbon.